CK-ghub/AWS-Object-Text-Recognition-Pipeline/README.md

 3) To upload the JAR file onto your EC2 instance, run the following command by opening a terminal (cmd).
 ![image](https://github.com/CK-ghub/AWS-Object-Text-Recognition-Pipeline/assets/69519007/fc6068a4-a121-4d13-9038-dcf48abf660e)<br>
 This will upload and store the JAR file in the root directory of that EC2 instance.
 Do the same for the other application as well.
+4) We will now SSH into the EC2 instances one by one in individual windows.
+To SSH into one instance, for example EC2_A, follow the steps below.
+5) Open Putty and in the 'Session' catrgory, enter the public IP address of your EC2 instance in the field.<br>

+6) In the connections